kralamoure/retroproto/README.md

 # d1proto

-`d1proto` is a library of the network protocol of Dofus 1.
+`d1proto` is a library for the network protocol of Dofus 1.
 It can serialize and deserialize messages for server and client communication.

 ## Requirements: